THE HYSTERIA OF DR FAUSTUS

 Your reviews can help others decide whether Walker’s modern twist on this classic parable is right for them, and your ratings help us help you find future performances

-Andrew Andrews attended THE HYSTERIA OF DR FAUSTUS at Paradise Factory in New York on Tuesday, October 9, 2018 @ 7:00pm to write this review.
+Andrew Andrews attended THE HYSTERIA OF DR FAUSTUS at Paradise Factory in Manhattan on Tuesday, October 9, 2018 @ 7:00pm to write this review.